rihck/java-11-certification/bookNotes.md

 	}

 	System.out.println(checkValue); //DOES NOT COMPILE

-	// Compile identifies there's a flow that the variable might not be initialized (if the code does not enter the if) }
+	// Compiler identifies there's a flow that the variable might not be initialized (if the code does not enter the if) }
 ```